Bandrefam

 Bandrefam is located about 300 km from Douala the commercial capital of Cameroon, about 300 km of Yaounde the political capital and 25 km from Bafoussam, the regional capital.

 At the administrative level, it is part of the Bayangam commune, in the Department of Koung-Khi in the West province of Cameroon.
 Since 2018, the Kingdom has been ruled by His Majesty Georges Jiejip Tchomgang, son of His Majesty Jiejip Pouokap who died in january 14, 2018 after an extensive illness.

-Georges Jiejip is the 105th King of a long dynasty founded by Fo Kaputse several centuries ago.
+Georges Jiejip is the 105th King of a long dynasty founded by Fo Kaputse several centuries ago.Georges Jiejip was officially enthroned during a popular ceremony in November 30th 2024 after an extended stay in "Laah Nkam' a sort of traditional transition into power.

 The king is assisted in the exercise of his functions by Notables who sit in secret societies and neighborhood leaders.

 History

 Bandrefam is a several-century-old kingdom.
 It was founded between the 12th and 13th century.
 It is one of the oldest kingdoms in the Bamiléké region.
 Because of inheritance quarrels between sons, this kingdom split up, leading to the creation of the chiefdoms Bangoua, Batoufam and Babouantou.

 During the previous centuries, Bandrefam suffered from numerous attacks from its neighbors.
 The most recent one is the nine-year war against the Bangoua chiefdom.
 This fratricidal war ended with the signing of a peace treaty (Pact of reconciliation and forgiveness) between the two chiefdoms on September 30, 2006.

 During the years of war, before and after the independence of Cameroon, Bandrefam got annihilated, like many other Bamiléké chiefdoms, by Ahidjo’s repressive regime, backed by the French army.(see Bamiléké genocide).
 This repressive violence contributed to a significant destruction of the population by tens of thousands.
 The majority of the survivors were forced to go into exile.
 Most of them never came back.